School year begins for some New Mexico districts

-Albuquerque Public Schools is starting Wednesday as schools in the district have been distributing technology to students, making virtual home visits, and providing guidance to staff, students and families.
+Albuquerque Public Schools started Wednesday as schools in the district have been distributing technology to students, making virtual home visits, and providing guidance to staff, students and families.

-The Las Cruces district also is outlining new protocols for instruction, technology and nutrition services for an all-online start Wednesday.
+The Las Cruces district outlined its protocols for instruction, technology and nutrition services for an all-online start Wednesday.

 Whether students return to the classroom later in the year will depend on the pace of the pandemic in the state.